 This post by guest blogger Suzanne Kearns appears as part of our series Small Business 500.

 What do you do when sales just aren’t what they used to be, but operating costs continue on the same path?
 You cut down on expenses, right?
 While many business owners think they’ve already cut their small business expenses to the bare bones, there still may be room for reductions.
 Hard times call for hard decisions, and some of the suggestions below could radically change the way your business looks and operates.
-But they could also drastically reduce your expenses, which may allow you to stay in the game until the economy turns around.
+But they could also drastically reduce your expenses, which may allow you to stay in the game.
 Here are five potential areas to cut expenses you may have overlooked:

 1. Carry less product